andybalaam/cell/parsing.md

     print( 3 * half_of( 14 ) );

-The trees the parser sends back can have other trees nested inside them.
+the trees the parser sends back can have other trees nested inside them.
 In this case the parser will see `print(` and start trying to build a function call expression, but it won't actually be able to send it back until it has built sub-trees to represent the `half_of(` function call, and then inserted